paylayio/paylayio.github.io/getting-started/appsettings.md

 💡It is important to know that source 3 overwrites appsettings from source 2, and so on.

 ## .NET Core AppSettings
 PAYLAY microservices are built on top of .NET Core.
-Therefore, you can really finetune the internal components of the microservices.
+Therefore, you can also configure the internal components of the microservices.

 ### Kestrel
 All microservices internally use the [Kestrel webserver](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-3.1).
 If needed, you can customize Kestrel's behavior.